 Brazos Valley Regional History Fair, February 7, 2014

 Students from a five county region will compete for advancement to Texas History Day in Austin under the guidelines of National History Day.
 Students in Grades 6-12 create projects related to an annual theme, which in 2014 is "Rights and Responsibilities in History."
 Project categories include: historical papers, exhibits, performances, documentaries, and websites.
 For more information, click here.

-"Weather Wisdom: Forecasting in the Texas Republic."
+"Weather Wisdom: Forecasting in the 19th Century."
 Included in the exhibit will be an assortment of 19th century scientific instruments used to measure wind velocity, atmospheric pressure, temperature and humidity.
 "Weather Wisdom" will be open through February 15, 2015.

 Texas Independence Day Celebration, March 1-2, 2014